Sell Digital Products. Create it once and sell it repeatedly. This is probably one of the main reasons you’re interested

-Two incredibly important factor you need to know to sell Digital Products.
+Two incredibly important factors you need to know to sell Digital Products.

 - The first is customer acquisition cost, which is the expense you spend to acquire a customer.

 - The next is customer lifetime value, which is the expected profit you’ll make from your customer over time.

 We’re going to put together a worksheet with the formulas for calculating customer acquisition costs and customer lifetime value, Some of the most popular customer acquisition channels for digital products are referrals and affiliate links, Facebook ads, Instagram ads, YouTube ads, content marketing, and SEO.
 And of course Google ads.

 Now, one of the really beautiful things about creating digital products is that iterating and improving your product over time is significantly easier than with physical products.
 Since you don’t have to deal with inventory or logistics.

 By gaining feedback from your customers, you can add on features to your digital products to increase their value over time.